-Alarm Indication Signal Also known as the blue alarm .
+Alarm Indication Signal Also known as the blue alarm.
 When no incoming signal is detected, a CSU/DSU transmits an unframed all-ones pattern to the network to maintain synchronization and announce its presence to the network.

-CU A Clock Unit (CU) performs translations and distribution of TDM clocking information across (and between) physical, data, and network layers.
-CRU A Clock Recovery Unit (CRU) exists in the IWF and is responsible for regenerating the circuits clock based on the average inter-arrival time of the packets in the adaptive clocking mode, or on the time stamp differentials received when operating in the differential clock mode.
+CU A Clock Unit (CU) performs translations and distribution of TDM clocking information across clock based on the average inter-arrival time of the packets in the adaptive clocking mode, or on the time stamp differentials received when operating in the differential clock mode.
 The output clock is provided to the CU.